ironkayman/RebisTheory/rebis_theory.md

 As regarding graveyards themselves and Moorcroft Manor, the burials are same as of Almire.
 Moreover, zombies are found within Candlestick Keep.
 This is important due to the fact that all undead warriors of Almire have practically the same skull shape and features, with only [Carnavon](https://wiki.spiralknights.com/Zombie#Carnavon) and [Slag Walker](https://wiki.spiralknights.com/Zombie#Slag_Walker) having armor equipped, and both seen in the Firestorm Citadel.

 Carnavons are also present in relation to summoned Black Kats, which are known to gain powers from consuming auras (`They carry the heaviest curse of all and mindlessly seek to devour magical auras.
 This constant consuming of power makes them incredibly strong` - [Pembrooke](https://wiki.spiralknights.com/Pembrooke#Dialogue)), a key component of a living being on par with the soul, and capable of summoning curse-ridden undead.
 This aspect connects Almire, their civilization, and builders of castles.
-This allows to rule out a scenario, when coffins were build for tortomega, which, as discussed earlier, possibly were the basis behind tortodrone design.

 Then, what kind of connection did Heavenly kingdom and Almire share, separated by many years?
 This will be explored later, but currently, this oddity will be kept in mind.